 Different Kinds of Home Loans

 Home loans are often referred to as a mortgage.
-A loan in general is when you borrow money to be able to complete a purchase or engage in some other activity.
-With a mortgage, you are borrowing money to purchase your home (or refinance which we will cover in a moment).
+A loan generally is when you borrow money to complete a purchase or engage in some other activity.
+With a mortgage, you borrow money to purchase your home (or refinance, which we will cover in a moment).
 In exchange, you and the lender agree that they can take ownership of the house or other property if you don’t pay it back.

-You agree to give the new bank the house if you don’t pay back the money but the first bank gets the first chance at your house.
-A marketing term that you may hear for this is called a home equity loan.
+You agree to give the new bank the house if you don’t pay back the money, but the first bank gets the first chance at your house.
+A marketing term you may hear for this is a home equity loan.
 It’s a loan against the home equity.

-There is a special type of home equity loan that will allow you to basically write checks against the loan amount.
+There is a special type of home equity loan that will allow you to write checks against the loan amount basically.
 This is called a home equity line of credit.
-The nice thing about this is that you don’t have to pay anything until you use that money but it’s usually a higher interest rate.
+The nice thing about this is that you don’t have to pay anything until you use that money, but it’s usually a higher interest rate.

 In case all that wasn’t confusing enough, there is a type of mortgage that is growing in popularity called a reverse mortgage.
-It’s often used by older homeowners.
+Older homeowners often use it.
 In this case, you are borrowing against the equity in the house.
 That money (and interest, etc) is due when the borrower dies, sells the house, or otherwise gives up interest in the house.

-Basically, you’re giving the bank your house in exchange for money now.
-That’s a big simplification but our focus is on applying and not the good and bad of taking out home loans.
+You’re giving the bank your house in exchange for money now.
+That’s a big simplification, but we focus on applying, not the good and bad of taking out home loans.

 With any of these home loans, you need to understand them before you start the process.
 There will also be an application process.
-In that application process, you will need to provide financial information, home value information, and a lot more.
+In that application process, you must provide financial information, home value information, and more.
 If you are taking out equity, you may need to provide some evidence of what you plan to do with that money.

 In addition to all the financials, it can help to provide a motivation letter for your mortgage or home loan application.
-A motivation letter, which is similar to a cover letter for a job, is a letter designed to demonstrate to the reader that you are a good candidate for a loan or other position.
+A motivation letter, similar to a cover letter for a job, is designed to demonstrate to the reader that you are a good candidate for a loan or other position.

 You are trying to make an emotional and logical connection with them to show them that you are a safe borrower who is responsible and worthy of borrowing the money.
-In this article, we will go over how to write a motivation letter for a mortgage or other home loan.
+This article will cover how to write a motivation letter for a mortgage or other home loan.

-Even though the specifics of the different types of home borrowing differ, the process is similar and this same guidance should help you out no matter what your situation is.
+Even though the specifics of the different types of home borrowing differ, the process is similar and this same guidance should help you out no matter your situation.

 How to Write Your Motivation Letter for Home Loan

-When you submit a motivation letter with your home loan application your goal is to show the loan officer how much this means to you.
-Part of your message is also that you love this home so much, that you will do whatever is necessary to pay that mortgage so that you can stay in your dream home.
+When you submit a motivation letter with your home loan application, you aim to show the loan officer how much this means to you.
+Part of your message is that you love this home so much that you will do whatever is necessary to pay that mortgage so that you can stay in your dream home.

-When you are drafting your letter, consider why you want that home, in that neighborhood.
+Consider why you want that home in that neighborhood when drafting your letter.
 What will your future look like if you have your dream?
 Do you plan to raise kids there?
 Is this a community that you have long admired?
-When you write your letter, your goal is to show the loan officer what your future looks like, how bright it is, and how they can make it happen.
+When you write your letter, you aim to show the loan officer what your future looks like, how bright it is, and how they can make it happen.

 It may be necessary, though.
-Many banks will keep you separate from the loan officer to avoid the kind of bond that you are looking to build.
+Many banks will separate you from the loan officer to avoid the kind of bond you want to build.

 When you write your introduction, introduce yourself and why you are writing.
 The introduction can be short but you want to let the loan officer know that you have something to share and to get them to read the rest.